Go to top

 This statement is prepared by the board of directors of Axactor SE in accordance with section 6-16a of the Norwegian public limited liability companies act.
-The statement contains the guidelines and main principles for the company’s remuneration of executive personnel applicable to the financial year 2019.
-Comments are also included on the remuneration practices applied by the company in 2018.
+The statement contains the guidelines and main principles for the company’s remuneration of executive personnel applicable to the financial year 2020.
+Comments are also included in the remuneration practices applied by the company in 2019.

 2. Advisory guidelines for executive remuneration (non-binding)